You can now take the SPI examination online from home, at any time of the year. Learn more!

 The SPI examination assesses the knowledge, skills and abilities in the areas of clinical safety, physical principles, pulsed echo instrumentation, and quality assurance.
 The exam meets the fundamental physical principles and instrumentation requirements for the RDMS, RDCS, RVT and RMSKS credentials.

-We periodically conduct a SPI Job Task Analysis (JTA) and update the SPI examination to reflect the frequency and importance of SPI tasks being performed by Sonography Professionals.
+We periodically conduct an SPI Job Task Analysis (JTA) and update the SPI examination to reflect the frequency and importance of SPI tasks being performed by Sonography Professionals.

-The SPI examination for the RDMS, RDCS, RVT and RMSKS credentials is two hours long, including a five-minute survey, and contains approximately 110 multiple-choice and Semi-interactive Console (SIC) questions.
+The SPI examination for the RDMS, RDCS, RVT and RMSKS credentials is two hours long, including a three-minute survey, and contains approximately 110 multiple-choice questions.

 In order to earn the RDMS, RDCS, RVT and RMSKS credentials, the SPI examination must be taken and passed in conjunction with the corresponding specialty examination within five years.
 For more information on specialty examination that we offer, please visit Get Certified.